 Recent & Future Talks:

-"Melville and the Meaning of Life" (Arizona Quarterly Symposium, Tucson, March 2020)
+“Melville and the Model of Early Organic Chemistry,” Arizona Quarterly Symposium, Tucson, March 2021.

-“Reading Weather in the Nineteenth Century" (CEES Colloquium, Winston-Salem, TBD 2020)
+“Reading Weather in the Nineteenth Century" CEES Colloquium, Winston-Salem, Postponed.

 News & Media: